matthewlu2/version-control-lab/README.md

 4. Double click the new folder in the file explorer.
 You should see the lab contents.
 5. Launch the `organizaitonName.ipynb` notebook.

+### Usage
+1. Launch the `organizaitonName.ipynb` notebook.
+2. Run the program.
+3. Follow the prompts

 ## How to Contribute

 1. Go to our GitHub `https://github.com/matthewlu2/version-control-lab`